PLEASE GET INVOLVED

 It is vital to keep asserting our concerns as residents and communities.
 Scottish Power & National Grids proposals are dangerous and wrong.
 Whether you are a permanent resident, holiday home owner, tourist, walker, cyclist or visitor, feedback including your local knowledge, concerns and views is vital.
-We must act together to protect the Suffolk countryside and our communities from unprecedented industrialisation
+We must act together to protect the Suffolk Coast and our communities from unprecedented industrialisation by energy.

 (your donations help with printing costs, banners, advertisements and other essentials)

 4) Become an activist, put up a banner or protest poster

-5) Follow us, engage with social media and sign up for our newsletter
+5) Follow us, engage with social media campaigns and sign up for our newsletter